 An even higher level of arrangement, based on seasonality (Summer Party) or specific societal rituals (Back To School), or even attitudes or ethical shopping.
 The Fair Trade section could be a confirmation of the latter.

 The same principles apply also to specialty stores.
 In consumer electronics, the gaming section means much more than ordering recently published games into racks.
-Gaming could start with gaming chairs, special equipment, provide experience, build community, etc.
+Gaming could start with gaming chairs, and special equipment, provide experience, build community, etc.

 Not to mention, the one and only, IKEA.
 Their categories are connected on a higher level.
-It’s far from putting all the sofas together, all the wardrobes together, all the beds together, which was the regular arrangement principle in furniture stores before IKEA turned furniture selling into home design.
+It’s far from putting all the sofas together, all the wardrobes together, and all the beds together, which was the regular arrangement principle in furniture stores before IKEA turned furniture selling into home design.
 A bit overlooked power of Ikea is organically inscribed in the DNA of the company as we know it.
 It gives that special “IKEA feel”.

-— LEVERS FOR SUCCESSFUL RETAIL SPACES
+— CASE 2: LEVERS FOR SUCCESSFUL RETAIL SPACES

-In 2022, a commisioned project gave us opportunity to test bolder hypotheses for store layouts.
+In 2022, a commissioned project gave us the opportunity to test new and bolder hypotheses for store layouts.

-Expanding category-based layout in the direction of experience-, mission- and theme-based gave us even more wind in the sails of the sales success.
+Expanding the category-based layout in the direction of experience-, mission- and theme-based gave us even more wind in the sails of the sales success.

 The basic framework of #levers is shown below.
-At the heart of space management efficiency are customer decision tree & space hypotheses aligned with advanced retail space organizing principles.
+At the heart of space management efficiency are customer decision tree & space hypotheses based on customer shopping behaviour aligned with advanced retail space organizing principles.
 Not only category- but also experience-, mission-, and theme-based space management!

 Advanced space management suitable for digital times supports different hierarchies of product arrangement as described above.